Francis Stuart (sailor): Spanish Match

 He was sent to Spain in May 1623 during the Spanish Match to carry the patent to make George Villiers Duke of Buckingham and Earl of Coventry.
 Stuart received £200 for this voyage.
-He sailed in the St George.
+He sailed in the St George and the Antelope.
+Stewart made an account of his expenses in this voyage.

 He brought a parcel of jewels for Prince Charles, many of which had belonged to Anne of Denmark.
 These included; the jewelled sword given to Prince Henry during the masque Tethys' Festival; the "Portugal diamond"; the "Cobham pearl"; jewelled head attires; and a ring with a diamond frog and a ruby set in its head.
 King James had second thoughts about sending this jewellery.
 He wrote to Buckingham that Stuart was bringing a box of jewels including a pearl necklace that he had given to "poor fool Kaite".
 Four head dresses brought by "Franke Stewarte" would be too precious and were "not fit for a subject", and they should give one to the Queen of Spain, or bring all of these pieces "hoame again".
 The "Portugal diamond" was returned to England.